 You can also reach the park by public transport from anywhere in the city and the Metropolitan Area.
 There are two metro stations at a certain walking distance from the park —Vallcarca and Lesseps (Line 3)—, as well as two bus lines —H6 and D40—, which also favour sustainable mobility.
 The walk from the two metro stations takes about twenty minutes.

 The orography of the park and its surrounding area, as well as the park steps and uneven pathways, mean that people with reduced mobility may experience certain difficulties in reaching the park and moving around it.
-For this reason, there is an adapted route and there are two wheelchairs available on loan, which must be reserved beforehand.
+For this reason, there is an adapted route.